Ross seal: Feeding and reproductive behavior

 Females give birth to their young on the ice in November.
+Ross seal pups are taken care of on the ice rather than water where they are less likely to be attacked.
 Pups are nursed for only four weeks before weaning.
 Mating is thought to occur underwater shortly after the pup is weaned, but has never been observed.
+The species is more resilient towards ice loss because of their extensive use of water over ice for the majority of their life.
 Ross seals mature sexually at approximately three years of age, and are thought to live around 20 years in the wild.